VVVI5HNU/HTML-iFrame/README.md

 # HTML-iFrame
 Collection of HTML Injection, iFrame Injection, and Open Redirect payloads for educational and authorized security testing.

-# HTML, iFrame & Open Redirect Payloads

-> ⚠️ **Disclaimer**
-> This repository is intended strictly for **educational and authorized security testing purposes**.
-> Use these payloads only on applications you own or have explicit permission to test.
-> The author is not responsible for misuse.

 ---

 ## 📌 Overview